keenanromain/AWS-CLF-C02-Study-Guide/README.md

 Users can access AWS via the AWS Management Console (password protected and optional MFA) over the web browser, the AWS Command Line Interface (access ket protected) via a terminal, and the AWS Software Development Kit (access ket protected) for written code.

 IAM Roles allow us to assign permissions to AWS services.
 For example, we may have a virtual server in EC2 retrieve data from an RDS database.
 The EC2 instance would need permissions via an IAM Role in order to query the database.

+EC2 allows us to rent virtual machines.
+We can store data on virtual drives (Elastic Block Store) that attach to EC2.
+You can choose your instance to be Linux, Mac Os, or Windows.